CodeYourFuture/syllabus-archive/html-css/week-01/lesson.md

 ## Advanced CSS Selectors

 You can use more advanced CSS selectors to limit your selections.
-Read about [Child Selectors](https://learn.shayhowe.com/advanced-html-css/complex-selectors/#child-selectors), [Sibling Selectors](https://learn.shayhowe.com/advanced-html-css/complex-selectors/#sibling-selectors) and other complex selectors.
+Read about [Child Selectors](https://learn.shayhowe.com/advanced-html-css/complex-selectors/#child-selectors), [Sibling Selectors](https://learn.shayhowe.com/advanced-html-css/complex-selectors/#sibling-selectors), [Pseudo Classes](https://learn.shayhowe.com/advanced-html-css/complex-selectors/#pseudo-classes), and other complex selectors.

 Then complete exercise 8 from the [exercise project](https://github.com/CodeYourFuture/html-css-git-exercises).